ccmucdenver/ccm-docs/docs/updates.md

 ### 2024/07/25

 * Nodes math-alderaan-c[02,13,24] had issues that made at least some jobs allocated to them fail, sometimes with no files created.
+  Reason: time synchronization.
 Fixed.

 ### 2024/07/12